gnievin/2048-PDP-8/README.md

 http://simh.trailing-edge.com/

-To run in SIMH: (on Debian-based Linux like Ubuntu or Mint)
+To run in SIMH:

+(on Debian-based Linux like Ubuntu or Mint)

 apt-get install simh

 $ pdp8

+(on Fedora Linux)

+dnf install simh

+$ simh-pdp8

 sim> LOAD 2048.bin